 Health care benefits are constantly changing.
-It is important for you to understand your benefits before undergoing surgery.
-Medications prescribed to you after surgery (for example, anti-coagulants) may be costly.
-Call your prescription insurance provider to find out what your co-pays on these medications will be.
+It's important for you to understand your benefits before having surgery.
+Medications prescribed after surgery (for example, anti-coagulants) may be costly.
+Call your prescription insurance provider to find out what your copays on these medications will be.